BBC confirms launch date for new series of The Traitors

 The fourth series follows hot on the heels of the debut series of the celebrity spin-off, which was won by comedian Alan Carr.

-The first episode of the new series will air at 8pm on BBC One and iPlayer on January 1, with the second and third episodes airing on January 2 and 3 at 8pm and 7.45pm respectively.
+The first episode of the new series will air at 8pm on BBC One and iPlayer on January 1, with the second episode airing on January 2.

 Claudia Winkleman will return to the Scottish Highlands to front the show, which sees a new batch of faithful civilians attempt to weed out the murderous traitors before the prize pot is snatched away.